IMPORTANT SAFETY INFORMATION

 Do not stop Trokendi XR without first talking to a healthcare provider.
 If you have epilepsy and you stop taking Trokendi XR suddenly, you may have seizures that do not stop.
 Your healthcare provider will tell you how to stop taking Trokendi XR slowly.

 Do not drive a car or operate heavy machinery until you know how Trokendi XR affects you.
 Trokendi XR can slow your thinking and motor skills, and may affect vision.

-Please refer to the full Prescribing Information and Medication Guide for additional important information on Trokendi XR.
+Please refer to the Medication Guide for additional important patient information.

 You are encouraged to report negative side effects of prescription drugs to the FDA.
 Visit www.fda.gov/medwatch, or call 1-800-FDA-1088.